Defending son’s lockdown wedding, Kumaraswamy cites WHO on face masks

 Bengaluru, Apr 18: A day after former Karnataka chief minister was criticised for being irresponsible by hosting his son's wedding at a time when the country is battling a pandemic, he said that he had taken all precautionary measures.

-Kumaraswamy's son, Nikhil wed Revathi, the grand niece of Congress leader, M Krishnappa on April 17.
+Kumaraswamy's son, Nikhil wed Revathi, the grand-niece of Congress leader, M Krishnappa on April 17.
 Prior to the wedding, Kumaraswamy had tweeted, " heartfelt thanks to the millions of activists and well-wishers.
 Let us sit down and have a meal together when this situation that the world is facing gets over."

 Masks made mandatory in Gujarat, Haryana, Bengal